Gustavo Pesenti

 Gustavo Pesenti (January 15, 1878 – January 18, 1960) was an Italian general.
 He was Italian colonial governor of Somaliland.

 Biography

 He was a knight of the Military Order of Savoy.
 He was a recipient of the Bronze Medal of Military Valor.
 He fought in the Italo-Turkish War, World War I and Second Italo-Ethiopian War.

+From June 1940 to December 1940 he was Governor of Somalia.
+He was in good relationship with the British and did not want to do war against them.